surma/surma.dev/content/things/compile-js.md

 ### Primitive types

-Most of the primtive types in JS have a direct counterpart in C++.
+Most of the primitive types in JS have a direct counterpart in C++.
 A number in JS maps to a C++ `double`, a JS `string` to a C++ `std::string` (let’s ignore details of WTF16 vs whatever string encoding is in C++), etc. However, I decided to wrap each C++ primitive in a custom class because I knew I’d have